hlindberg/misc-puppet-docs/evaluator4-planning.md

 * Remove alternative syntaxes for lambdas
 * Additional fixes/issues for future parser

-At this point, the --parser future can be relesed in 3.4 with evaluation using 3.x AST
+At this point, the --parser future can be released in 3.4 with evaluation using 3.x AST

 Future Evaluator: